by Madison Hargreaves

 Let’s take a moment to reflect back on historical context that has influenced the development of eating disorders among specific populations.
 For centuries, women have experienced inequality through systemic oppression in a number of fields.
 For instance, women have faced discrimination in the workplace, the home, and public with a number of influences such as race, ethnic background, social class, and even weight due to constructed belief systems.
 Moreover, the inequality of socially constructed values of men have caused psychological problems such as anxiety and disordered eating among other issues.
 Due to the unfortunate buildings of discriminating values, females have been forced for centuries to behave submissively, including diet a certain way in order to gain approved status.
 Interestingly enough, women of bigger size back in earlier centuries were seen as ideal, given their weight and shape meant the ability to bare children and a wealthier background for nourishment.
 It wasn’t until the nineteenth century, a shift in beliefs slowly took over societal preference of weight and body shape.
 Instead of being “curvier” in size, “thin” became the new ideal, creating our diet-driven society.
 With pressures of image and inclusiveness, comes emotional and mental constrains.
 It didn’t take long for eating disorders to sweep the vast populations of females of all cultural backgrounds.

-The diagnosis of an eating disorder comes from a psychological condition that causes unhealthy thought patterns and eating behaviors; to find a source of pleasure that replaces underlying sorrow or a trigger response.
+The diagnosis of an eating disorder comes from varied factors, both within the individual, and within society more broadly.
 Here is a list of potential influences: Body shame, body weight, instability, a pandemic, genetics, environmental dysfunction, trauma, ritual disruptions, social media comparisons, our diet-driven society, cultural influences, and it’s co- morbid illnesses such as Anxiety, Depression, Post-Traumatic-Stress-Disorder (PTSD) and Obsessive-Compulsive-Disorder (OCD).
 Needless to say, there are many possible factors that can contribute to the development of an eating disorder.
 Moreover, it can creep up when one feels a lack of control in their daily life, which may explain the rise in numbers during COVID-19.
 Also, an eating disorder will appear uniquely in individuals as we all hold different bodily systems, living conditions, and early life experiences.
 Thus, the disorder will manifest in a specific way; reflecting a person’s view on themselves and/or the world around them.
 These are the most dominating eating disorders recorded during the pandemic: Anorexia Nervosa, Bulimia Nervosa, Binge Disorder, Purging Disorder, and Orthorexia.

 Recent reports have shed light on the seriousness of the pandemic’s influence on the most common eating disorders, that are occupying the lives of so many globally.
 Andrea Phillipou and her research team from the COLLATE project, based in Australia, have concluded growing rates of anxiety and stress being a number one cause for eating disorder development among the general population.
 In addition, this most recent article states that the restrict/binge cycle has been documented as a habitual pattern practiced among individuals, with bingeing and purging being concluded as highly diagnosed.